 A quorum is required for shareholders to conduct business at the Annual Meeting.
-According to our Code of Regulations, as amended, the holders of a majority of the issued and outstanding shares of our common stock present in person or by proxy at the meeting will constitute a quorum.
+According to our Code of Regulations, as amended (the "Code of Regulations"), the holders of a majority of the issued and outstanding shares of our common stock present in person or by proxy at the meeting will constitute a quorum.